Click on the text below each picture to find out more…

 The Cinque – traditionally pronounced ‘sink’ – Ports are a confederation of medieval towns granted rights and privileges by the King in exchange for supplying ships and sailors in time of need...

 In this sense the Ports were a step in the evolution of the Royal Navy.
 The Head Ports are Sandwich, Dover, Hythe, New Romney and Hastings, together with the two ‘Ancient Towns’ of Rye and Winchelsea.
 Other local towns joined the Confederation of the Cinque Ports to assist the Head Ports in fulfilling their duties and were known as ‘Limbs’ of the Head Ports.
 Today they comprise of the Towns of Deal, Faversham, Folkestone, Lydd, Margate, Ramsgate and Tenterden.

 Today the Mayor is responsible for representing Winchelsea at meetings of the Confederation of Cinque Ports.
 The seven Head Ports each in turn provide the Confederation’s Speaker, an office taken on additionally by the Mayor for the time being in that Town.
-The Mayor of Winchelsea took over as Speaker from the Mayor of Hastings in May 2019 and will hold the post until May 2020 when it is handed on to the Mayor of Rye.
+The Mayor of Winchelsea took over as Speaker from the Mayor of Hastings in May 2019 and held the post until May 2020 when it was handed on to the Mayor of Rye.